World Breastfeeding Week and Breastfeeding month: Highlights from Fiocruz and LAC on the topic

 PAHO Webinar on Breastfeeding and Work

-The fourth highlight on the topic is a webinar also taking place on August 3rd, promoted by PAHO, called "Supporting Breastfeeding: Making a Difference for Working Mothers and Fathers," in a virtual format and available in Portuguese, Spanish, and English, starting at 12 pm Brasília time, with registrations here.
-For more information about the webinar, visit the PAHO website.
+The fourth highlight on the topic is a webinar also taking place on August 3rd, promoted by PAHO, called "Supporting Breastfeeding: Making a Difference for Working Mothers and Fathers," in a virtual format and available in Portuguese, Spanish, and English, starting at 12 pm Brasília time, For more information about the webinar, visit the PAHO website.

 IFF/Fiocruz Dysphagia Course on the Virtual Campus and the Global Health Training Centre